kiminouso030221/hhucoursereport-latex/README.en.md

 # HHU Course Report Template(latex)

-Considering some international students may have the need of template, English version of readme was posted.
+Considering some international students may have the need of this template, English version of readme was posted.

 #### Description
 # latex HHU Course Report Template. completed on 2022/10/1.